What do I need to do to achieve my goals?

 Ready to get on the path to short and long-term achievement?Get Free Ultimate Edge Trial

-How to achieve goals: The three pillars
+How to achieve goals: Strategies and principles

 1. What you resist, persists.

-What you resist persists.
+When it comes to achieving goals, what you resist persists.
 This notion might sound counterintuitive, but psychologists such as Carl Jung have shown it to be true.
 When you resist something, it suddenly becomes more attractive to you.
 Suddenly your whole nervous system wants it ten times more because anything forbidden and taboo is more exciting than something attainable.

-There’s a simple example of this phenomenon in action: You ask someone else to not think about elephants.
+Here’s an example of this phenomenon in action: You ask someone else to not think about elephants.
 Then you ask them what they’re thinking about.
 That’s right, elephants!

 Continue to resist something long enough and eventually you’ll want it so bad that it becomes an obsession.
 If your goal is to eat a sustainable health diet and you resist ever having a treat, you will soon want it so badly that you’ll ruin your entire plan with a binge.
+So as you’re mastering how to achieve your goals, limit temptations instead of cutting them out completely.

 2. Fighting with reality guarantees pain

 In most areas of life, if you push long enough, change your approach enough times or try the right combination of strategies, you’ll be successful in achieving goals.
 But if you continue to push and there’s no change happening, it’s time to take a step back for some honest assessment.
 Shift your focus from how to achieve goals to what’s really happening.
 What’s holding you back?
 Is the problem you’re having internal or external?
 If you try to fight with reality by making it something different, all you’ll get is pain.
+Learning how to achieve your goals means facing reality.

 Maybe you’ve seen this phenomenon in the parenting world.
 Many parents get hung up on their children achieving goals and having a particular future, perhaps as a doctor or lawyer.
 Or maybe they perceive that their child’s interests or talents are different from what they really are and this leads them to have unrealistic expectations.
 The only way of knowing what that child’s future mission or career will be is to observe what unfolds in reality.
 And if the parents fight that reality, it will only cause them (and their kids) pain and frustration.